-EDU 662 Human Resource Development in Education
+EDU 662: Human Resource Development in Education

-State, federal, and case law on human resource management and development in education is examined, with emphasis on using human resources to foster student learning and achievement.
+3 credit hours • State, federal, and case law on human resource management and development in education is examined, with emphasis on using human resources to foster student learning and achievement.

-EDU 665 Educational Governance
+EDU 665: Educational Governance

-Studied are contemporary education issues, national educational reform initiatives, and the politics of education.
+3 credit hours • Studied are contemporary education issues, national educational reform initiatives, and the politics of education.
 The program of study examines the legal rights and responsibilities of students and teachers, including the professional code of ethics and the responsibilities of teachers.

-EDU 669 Principalship: Theory and Practice
+EDU 669: Principalship: Theory and Practice

-Corequisite: EDU 678
+3 credit hours • Corequisite: EDU 678.